 If you want to lower your CLTV before applying for a loan, here are steps you can take:

-When you’re ready to apply, Achieve Loans has fixed-rate HELOCs for up to $300,000 available.
-Check your rate with no credit impact to find out what kind of loan you could qualify for.
+When you’re ready to apply, Achieve Loans has fixed-rate HELOCs for up to $700,000.
+Check your rate with no credit impact to see which loan you could qualify for.

 Author Information